srkovnar/wherehouse/subsystems/communication/README.md

 ### ESP8266 Core for Arduino IDE

-ESP8266 Core for Arduino, *version 3.1.1*
+ESP8266 Core for Arduino *(version 3.1.1)*
 - ESP8266WiFi.h
 - ESP8266HTTPClient.h
 - ESP8266WiFiMulti.h

-Multiple libraries used in the code contained in this project utilize the ESP8266 core for Arduino IDE.
+Multiple libraries used in the code contained in this project utilize the ESP8266 Core for Arduino IDE.
 You must make sure that it is installed.

 1. Open Arduino IDE
 2. Navigate to File > Preferences